openstack/openstack-manuals/doc/common/glossary.rst

       instances that provide a wide
       range of services, such as web applications and analytics.

-   Compute service
+   Compute service (nova)

-      Name for the Compute component that manages VMs.
+      The OpenStack core project that implements services and associated libraries to provide massively-scalable, on-demand, self-service
+      access to compute resources, including bare metal, virtual machines, and containers.

    compute worker